dockerdocker-composeversion

 Versions 2 and 3 have some minor differences especially around resource constraints, where version 2 generally directly mirrors docker run options and version 3 has some options that are compatible with Swarm but are ignored if you aren't using it.

 My personal practice has generally been to use version: '3.8', which is the most recent version of the file format that both Compose implementations support.
 If I need the resource constraints then I'll use version: '2.4' instead (I do not use Swarm).
-If I was going to write something that used a Compose Specification specific feature then I'd probably write version: '4' to indicate the difference; my experience elsewhere has been that these kinds of version markers tend to be useful.
+If I was going to write something that used a Compose Specification specific feature then I'd probably write version: '4' to indicate the difference, or version: '4.0+compose-2.20' for features that need a specific version of the Compose tool; my experience elsewhere has been that these kinds of version markers tend to be useful.

-As of this writing in May 2023, Docker is planning to desupport the Python version of Compose by the end of June 2023, which will reduce the number of options in this matrix.
+The Python version of Compose was officially desupported in June 2023, which in principle reduces the number of options in this matrix.
 In particular, this will mean the version: line is ignored always, and any file will be interpreted as per the Compose Specification and not one of the older file formats.
+Since the tool ignores version:, it also means there is no way to tell the tool that it needs to be upgraded to use newer features.